smotastic/vintage-fish/README.md

 The current "started" and "stopped" time will also be added to the spentTimes array as a new object-entry.
 This will ensure that this task can be resumed again, and the previously spent time is not lost for the final time tracking.

 The "started" and "stopped" time will then be emptied for this task, so it can be potentially resumed again.

+The "running" attribute of this task will be set to false.

 ## Automatically Start Task